 Avoid the costly mistakes listed below if you are pulled over for reckless driving in Virginia.
-Above all, remember that if you’ve been charged with reckless driving, Scott C. Nolan can help build a strong case for your defense in order to have your charges dropped or reduced.
+Above all, remember that if you’ve been charged with reckless driving, The Law Office of Scott C. Nolan, PLLC can help build a strong case for your defense in order to have your charges dropped or reduced.

 Never Admit That You Were Driving Too Fast

-The fifth amendment of the United States constitution protects you from incriminating yourself, accidentally or otherwise.
+The fifth amendment of the United States Constitution protects you from incriminating yourself, accidentally or otherwise.
 If you have been pulled over by a police officer for reckless driving in Virginia and are being questioned extensively about your actions, you have the right to call a lawyer.
-Never feel pressured to apologize, accept fault, or responsibility for driving recklessly.
+Never feel pressured to apologize, or accept fault or responsibility for driving recklessly.

 Reckless driving is a criminal offense, which carries more severe penalties than just a ticket, so incriminating yourself on accident could land you in hot water come your day in court.

 While you’re focusing on observing the fifth amendment and not incriminating yourself, you may be tempted to blame other outside forces for your reckless driving.
 Many motorists will claim they were just driving with the flow of traffic, or claim that they were being tailgated and needed to speed up.
 You’re not permitted to break the law and drive recklessly just because other cars around you are doing it, and telling an officer that this is the reason you committed the crime, is the same as admitting you committed the crime.